Activities People Do When They Hang Around Each Other

 Maybe you have to get a gift for your parent's birthday or pick up a new part for your computer and your friend says they'll tag along.
 Just a reason to spend time together.

-Watching the game
+Watching a game

 You could make an event out of it at home, or go to a friend's house or a bar to watch.

-Playing a sport together
+Playing a team sport together

 Could be a bunch of guys getting together to play a game of football, or two friends playing tennis.
 Could be spontaneous or a regular, organized thing.